Call for an Initial Consultation (908) 561-5577

 Other forms of retaliation

 Our employment law attorneys help employees with other retaliation claims.
-There are various protected employment activities which you should be free to engage in without fear of your employer taking revenge.
+There are various protected employment activities that you should be free to engage in without fear of your employer taking revenge.

 It is illegal to retaliate against an employee for: